 In 1951, Hekmat Bechir Fathallah Antaki, working with V. Petrow at Queen Mary College London, resolved the long-standing error.
 Using an independent synthesis (reacting 2-bromopyridine with ethyl β-aminocrotonate), they conclusively demonstrated that the correct structure was the 4-oxo isomer — borrowing the words of Hermecz and Mészáros (Advances in Heterocyclic Chemistry, Vol. 33, 1983): "unequivocal synthesis."
 This assignment was later confirmed by Adams and Pachter (1952) and explicitly credited as the definitive proof by Shur and Israelstam (1968) and by Hermecz and Mészáros, who further noted it was "first described by Antaki" (p.
 269).

 In 1958, in his paper to the Journal of the American Chemical Society — submitted from the Research Institute for Tropical Medicine, Cairo, and received October 15, 1957 — Hekmat Bechir Fathallah Antaki published the first systematic ultraviolet absorption spectra of the pyrido[1,2-a]pyrimidine class (J. Am.
 Chem.
 Soc.
-1958, 80, 3066–3068).
+1958, 80, 3066–3069; DOI 10.1021/ja01545a041).
 He identified a constant feature across all compounds in the class — intense absorption in the region 330–390 mμ — and provided the mechanistic explanation: conjugative interaction with the β-amino-α,β-unsaturated ketone or nitrile chromophore.
 He further argued, in his own words:

 "This may be considered as evidence for the major contribution of zwitterionic fully aromatic structures such as VIII to the resonance state of the molecule."